 One thing to highlight about using these shapes is that whenever you have scales that use notes with open strings, you have to rearrange your fingers to play the shape.
 For example, if the shape uses the fingering 1, 3, and 4 on one string, you can play (open string), 1 and 3 instead.

-Although you will need to change some fingerings if you include open strings, once you move over to the next shape where you’re fretting all the notes, you will get back to the original shapes we covered.
+While you’ll need to adjust some fingerings when open strings are involved, once you move to the next shape where all the notes are fretted, you’ll return to the original shapes we covered.

 To show you how the Major scale shapes connect, here are all of the C Major scale notes across the guitar fretboard below.